How to open a bank account in the US from Australia [2026]

 Eligibility: Customers must be based in an eligible country

 Is it safe?
-Yes – HSBC International is the international and expat banking service of global finance giant HSBC, a trusted provider
+Yes.
+HSBC International is the international and expat banking service of global finance giant HSBC, a long-established provider, and uses security measures such as multi-factor authentication, encryption, and transaction monitoring to help safeguard customer accounts.

 How to open an account with HSBC International